FastLane-Labs/atlas/COVERAGE.md

 Coverage Bugs:

-- L86 `_allocateValueCall` hook is delegatecalled in the full Atlas test of the OEV module.
+- L86 `_allocateValueDelegateCall` hook is delegatecalled in the full Atlas test of the OEV module.
 - L131 the `return newWrapper;` line in `createNewChainlinkAtlasWrapper` is tested in `test_ChainlinkDAppControl_createNewChainlinkAtlasWrapper`

 Last updated: 2024-Mar-19

 <!-- TODO add more folders and contracts -->